Gregwar/gregwar.github.io/_posts/2018-01-15-capture-the-flag-in-class.markdown

 ![Validation](/assets/imgs/strong.png){:class="float-right"}

 When you try hard on a specific topic, you understand better the pitfalls, the intuitions of a specific problem.
-Struggling yourself on something is part of learning.
-Thus, when you find the solution, or even when it is given to you, it really makes senses to you and you will don't forget that.
+Struggling *yourself* on something is part of learning.
+Thus, when you find the solution, or even when it is given to you, it really makes senses to you and you will remember.

 However, the above mentioned process of struggling for learning is a really long process and it is not practicable for everything.
 If you want to have a big picture, an overview of some topic, you can't stop and try hard on every